aliouuuw/travelex/docs/tasks.md

 ---

-## Session Recap 1 (For Next Chat)
+## Session Recap 2 (For Next Chat)

-**Objective:** Begin designing and implementing the core database schema.

-**Current Status:**
-- The entire project foundation and authentication system are complete and robust.
-- We have a functioning front-end with a professional light theme, using Vite, React, TS, Tailwind, and `shadcn/ui`.
-- A full auth flow (login, signup, logout, protected routes) is working with Supabase.
+**Objective:** Pivot to an admin-first strategy and begin building the Admin Dashboard.

+**Session Summary:**
+- **Pivoted Strategy:** We shifted the project's focus to an admin-first approach.
+The immediate goal is to build the management platform for admins to control the system and validate drivers.
+- **Updated Roadmap:** The `tasks.md` file was overhauled to reflect this new strategy, prioritizing the Admin Dashboard and postponing public-facing passenger features.
+- **Refined Data Model:** The database schema was significantly improved to use `UUID`s, integrate with Supabase Auth via a `profiles` table, and support multi-seat bookings.
+The `data_model.md` file is now up-to-date.
+- **Implemented `profiles` Table:** We created the initial Supabase migration script for the `profiles` table, including a trigger to automatically create a profile for new users with a default `admin` role.
+- **Enhanced Auth Flow:** The front-end sign-up and login flows were improved with a `full_name` field, better error handling, and more specific user feedback.

 **Next Step:**
-- The immediate next task is to design the database schema.
-The first table to create should be `profiles` to store public user data, linked to the `auth.users` table.
+- The immediate next task is to **build the Admin Dashboard UI**.
+This involves creating the main layout with a persistent sidebar for navigation and a main content area for the different management sections (as outlined in Phase 2 of our updated roadmap).